xmi-schema/xmi-schema-python/src/xmi/v2/models/xmi_model/XmiManager.md

 **Dependency Order**:
 1. `StructuralMaterial` - No dependencies
 2. `StructuralPointConnection` - No entity dependencies (creates own Point3D)
-3. `StructuralCrossSection` - Depends on StructuralMaterial
+3. `CrossSection` - Depends on StructuralMaterial
-4. `StructuralCurveMember` - Depends on StructuralCrossSection and StructuralPointConnection
+4. `StructuralCurveMember` - Depends on CrossSection and StructuralPointConnection
 5. `StructuralSurfaceMember` - Depends on StructuralMaterial and StructuralPointConnection
 6. All other entity types (if present)